LennaHammer/English/EVP/out/words_adjective.md

 ## 1974. strategic ## adjective
 /strəˈtiː.dʒɪk/
 [C1]helping to achieve a plan, usually in business, politics, or war
-- strategic planning
+- strategic `planning`
-- strategic weapons
+- strategic `weapons`
-- The new offices are in a strategic location, with easy access to the highway.
+- The new offices are in a strategic `location`, with easy access to the highway.

 ## 1975. strong ## adjective
 /strɔːŋ/ strong language